RuiSMagalhaes/rails-Caretaker/README.md

 Rails app generated with lewagon/rails-templates, created by the Le Wagon coding bootcamp team.

-This app is the result of my Le Wagon's final project.It was developed by me (Rui Magalhães) and my friend Emanuel Moniz (https://github.com/emanuelmoniz/)
+This app is the result of my Le Wagon's final project.
+It was developed by me (Rui Magalhães) and my friend Emanuel Moniz (https://github.com/emanuelmoniz/).
+The aim of this app is to help anyone to take care of your loved ones.

 You can find it live on: http://www.caretaker.pt/